-On May 30, 2012, we and Carrols LLC, our indirect wholly-owned subsidiary, which we refer to as "Carrols LLC", purchased 278 of Burger King Corporation's ("BKC") company-owned restaurants, which we refer to as the "2012 acquired restaurants", located in Ohio, Indiana, Kentucky, Pennsylvania, North Carolina, South Carolina and Virginia, which we refer to as the "2012 acquisition".
-As part of the consideration paid to BKC in the 2012 acquisition, on May 30, 2012, Carrols Holdco (formerly Carrols Restaurant Group, Inc.) issued 100 shares of its Series A Convertible Preferred Stock, par value \$0.01 per share ("Series A Preferred Stock"), to BKC.
-In 2018, BKC exchanged the Series A Preferred Stock for Carrols Holdco's Series B Convertible Preferred Stock, par value \$0.01 per share (the "Carrols Holdco Series B Preferred Stock"), with substantially the same powers, preferences and rights of the shares of Series A Preferred Stock, except to provide that such shares will be transferrable by BKC solely to certain of its affiliates or subsidiaries.
+On May 30, 2012, we and Carrols LLC, our indirect wholly-owned subsidiary, which we refer to as "Carrols LLC", purchased 278 of Burger King Corporation's ("BKC") company-owned restaurants, which we refer to as the

+"2012 acquired restaurants", located in Ohio, Indiana, Kentucky, Pennsylvania, North Carolina, South Carolina and Virginia, which we refer to as the "2012 acquisition".
+As part of the consideration paid to BKC in the 2012 acquisition, on May 30, 2012, Carrols Holdco Inc. ("Carrols Holdco") (formerly Carrols Restaurant Group, Inc.) issued 100 shares of its Series A Convertible Preferred Stock, par value \$0.01 per share ("Series A Preferred Stock"), to BKC.
+In 2018, BKC exchanged the Series A Preferred Stock for Carrols Holdco's Series B Convertible Preferred Stock, par value \$0.01 per share (the "Carrols Holdco Series B Preferred Stock"), with substantially the same, powers, preferences and rights of the shares of Series A Preferred Stock, except to provide that such shares will be transferrable by BKC solely to certain of its affiliates or subsidiaries.

-On February 19, 2019, Carrols Holdco, the Company, GRC MergerSub Inc., a wholly owned subsidiary of Carrols Holdco ("Carrols Merger Sub"), and GRC MergerSub LLC, a wholly owned subsidiary of Carrols Holdco ("Carrols CFP Merger Sub") entered into an Agreement and Plan of Merger (the "Merger Agreement") with Cambridge Franchise Partners, LLC ("CFP"), Cambridge Holdings, LLC, a wholly owned subsidiary of CFP ("Cambridge Holdings"), and New CFH, LLC, a wholly owned subsidiary of Cambridge Holdings ("New CFH"), pursuant to which the Company agreed to purchase the business of the subsidiaries of Cambridge Holdings, which included 165 Burger King® restaurants, 55 Popeyes® restaurants, six convenience stores and certain real property, through (i) a merger of Carrols Merger Sub and Carrols Holdco, with Carrols Holdco as the surviving entity, which resulted in Carrols Holdco becoming a wholly-owned subsidiary of the Company (the "Holding Company Reorganization") and (ii) the merger of Carrols CFP Merger Sub and New CFH, with New CFH as the surviving entity (the "Cambridge Merger" and, together with the Holding Company Reorganization, the "Mergers"), in consideration for the issuance to Cambridge Holdings of 7,364,413 shares of our common stock (such shares, the "Cambridge Investor Shares") and 10,000 shares of Series C Preferred Stock, each share of which is initially convertible into 745.04 shares of our common stock (or an aggregate of 7,450,402 shares of our common stock).
+On February 19, 2019, Carrols Holdco, the Company, GRC MergerSub Inc., a wholly owned subsidiary of Carrols Holdco ("Carrols Merger Sub"), and GRC MergerSub LLC, a wholly owned subsidiary of Carrols Holdco ("Carrols CFP Merger Sub") entered into an Agreement and Plan of Merger (the "Merger Agreement") with Cambridge Franchise Partners, LLC ("CFP"), Cambridge Franchise Holdings, LLC, a wholly owned subsidiary of CFP ("Cambridge Holdings"), and New CFH, LLC, a wholly owned subsidiary of Cambridge Holdings ("New CFH"), pursuant to which the Company agreed to purchase the business of the subsidiaries of Cambridge Holdings, which included 165 Burger King® restaurants, 55 Popeyes® restaurants, six convenience stores and certain real property, through (i) a merger of Carrols Merger Sub and Carrols Holdco, with Carrols Holdco as the surviving entity, which resulted in Carrols Holdco becoming a wholly-owned subsidiary of the Company (the "Holding Company Reorganization") and (ii) the merger of Carrols CFP Merger Sub and New CFH, with New CFH as the surviving entity (the "Cambridge Merger" and, together with the Holding Company Reorganization, the "Mergers"), in consideration for the issuance to Cambridge Holdings of 7,364,413 shares of our common stock (such shares, the "Cambridge Investor Shares") and 10,000 shares of the Company's Series C Convertible Preferred Stock, par value \$0.01 per share (the "Series C Preferred Stock") which were converted into 7,450,402 shares of our common stock upon approval of such conversion at the Company's 2019 Annual Stockholders Meeting (the "2019 Annual Meeting") on August 29, 2019.
 The Mergers closed on April 30, 2019.

-At the effective time of the Holding Company Reorganization, each share of Carrols Holdco common stock, par value \$0.01 per share (the "Carrols Holdco Common Stock"), was automatically converted into one share of our common stock and each share of Carrols Holdco Series B Preferred Stock was automatically exchanged for one share of Series B Preferred Stock which has the same designations, rights, powers and preferences and the qualifications, limitations and restrictions as the corresponding share of Carrols Holdco Series B Preferred Stock.
+At the effective time of the Holding Company Reorganization, each share of Carrols Holdco (formerly Carrols Restaurant Group, Inc.) common stock, par value \$0.01 per share (the "Carrols Holdco Common Stock"), was automatically converted into one share of our common stock and each share of Carrols Holdco Series B Preferred Stock was automatically exchanged for one share of Series B Preferred Stock which has the same designations, rights, powers and preferences and the qualifications, limitations and restrictions as the corresponding share of Carrols Holdco Series B Preferred Stock.